aycrown1/alx-low_level_programming/0x14-bit_manipulation/README.md

     char *pass = malloc(sizeof(char) * 5);

-    // Initialize the first 3 characters of the string /* Note: the 4th character in the array "4" is  the "end of transmission" (EOT) control character, which is represented by the ^D symbol.
-This is because the ASCII value of EOT is 4, The EOT character indicates the end of the input to the programs */ char charset[5] = {'H', 'o', 'l', 4, '\0'};
+    // Initialize the first 3 characters of the string /**
+     * Note: the 4th character in the array "4" is  the "end of transmission" (EOT) control character
+     * which is represented by the ^D symbol.
+     * This is because the ASCII value of EOT is 4,
+     * The EOT character indicates the end of the input to the programs */ char charset[5] = {'H', 'o', 'l', 4, '\0'};

     // Copy the characters from charset into pass